top of page

 The verb 'secede' has its etymological roots in Latin.
 It is derived from the Latin word 'secedere,' which is a combination of 'se' (apart) and 'cedere' (to go).
 In Latin, 'secedere' originally meant to withdraw or go apart from a larger group or entity.
 Over time, this term was adapted into English as 'secede,' retaining its fundamental meaning of formally withdrawing or separating from a larger organization, group, or entity, often with the intent of establishing a new and independent one.
 The etymology of 'secede' emphasizes the notion of a deliberate and formal breakaway, highlighting the act of departing from a larger body to pursue an autonomous path or identity.

-Quiz: Find the meaning of the verb secede:
+Find the correct meaning of the verb secede:

 Try Again!